Orange-OpenSource/Fossology-Docker-Deploy-Scripts/Readme.md

-# Deploying  flavoured Fossology Docker images
+# Deploying Fossology Docker images

-The scripts in this directory can be used to automatically deploy and configure Fossology using Docker.
+The scripts in this directory automatically deploy and configure Fossology iinstances.

+## Which images ?

+- On first run, the file `docker-compose.yml` will be downloaded from the URL specified in the configuration file (GitHub Master by default).
+- *you may want to set your proxy variables before that*
+- The file can be patched dynamically to select a specific image version rather than the newest one (on production server for example.)

 ## Configuration

-Before launching the deploy script, you will need to duplicate and edit most config files in the `conf`
+Before launching the deploy script, you need to duplicate and edit all config files in the `conf` directory.

 ## Deploy

 The main entry script is `deploy.sh`.
 - Run the default (latest) build: `./deploy.sh`
-- Run a specific image: `deploy.sh fossology-image_0.7`
+- Run a specific image: `deploy.sh master_dev-orange-docker-build_0.7`

 ## Backup